mohamedresk23/clean-code/README.md

-# 🧼 Introduction to Clean Code (Based on Scrimba Course)
+# 🧼 Introduction to Clean Code

 This document summarizes the core principles of writing clean, maintainable JavaScript code without using any frameworks.
 It’s especially tailored for front-end developers working with **Vanilla JS**.